osscameroon/jobsika/README.md

 #### Dependencies
 To run the application locally, you should:
+1. Fork the project from the GitHub repository.
+To do this, click the "Fork" button in the top-right corner of the repository page and follow the instructions.
-1. Install the required dependencies:
+2. Install the required dependencies:

 - Golang version 1.16
 - GNU make